 Amazon Fire TV

-Amazon has two offerings in the streaming TV category: there’s the Amazon Fire TV Cube which is both an Amazon Echo smart speaker with built in streaming TV, or choose the compact and ultra portable Amazon Fire TV Stick.
-While its key channel feature is obviously Prime TV, it still offers acccess to almost every other streaming channel you might want to watch.
+Amazon has two offerings in the streaming TV category.
+Amazon Fire TV Cube is both an Amazon Echo smart speaker with built-in streaming TV.
+You can also choose the compact and ultra-portable Amazon Fire TV Stick.
+While its key channel feature is obviously Prime TV, it still offers access to almost every other streaming channel you might want to watch.

-There are a few streaming boxes that use Google’s Android software and operating system to run the TV streamer, including NVIDIA Shield (Read the NVIDIA Shield review) and Matricom G-Box.
+There are a few streaming boxes that use Google’s Android software and operating system to run the TV streamer, including NVIDIA Shield.
 While each model offers something different, you can use Android boxes in the same way as any other streamer to access thousands of games from the Google Play Store or to stream PC games, to use Google Drive to work on documents, spreadsheets, and presentations, and to access 4K TV if you’ve chosen a 4K model.

-Choosing a streaming device often comes down to compatibility; it makes a lot of sense to choose a streamer that’s compatible with your phone for seamless use.
-But most Apple and Android devices, as well as the other streamers mentioned here do all play nicely together.
-Of course, you could also be like us tech bloggers, and have a couple of them in use on different TVs around your house.
+Choosing a streaming device often comes down to compatibility.
+For seamless use, it makes a lot of sense to choose a streamer that’s compatible with your phone.
+That being said, most Apple and Android devices, as well as the other streamers mentioned here, do all play nicely together.
+You could also be like myself and my fellow tech bloggers and have a couple of them in use on different TVs around your house.